magicbell/magicbell-swift/README.md

 ### Integrating into your app

-The MagicBell `User` instances need to available accross your app.
+The MagicBell `User` instances need to be available accross your app.
 Here you have some options:

 - extend your own user object
 - define a global attribute